Passenger information system: LED Type

-LCD Display Type
+LCD Type

 This system uses liquid-crystal displays (LCDs), allowing for a wide range of visual presentations including graphics and video.
 After being experimentally introduced by some operators in the 1990s (such as on the Tobu 9050 series), it became widely adopted in the mid-2000s.
 In addition to displaying information such as upcoming stops and service updates, some vehicles use LCDs for digital signage to show advertisements.
 Certain trains also have the capability to display forward-facing views from the lead car (e.g., Odakyu 50000 series, Kintetsu 21020 and 50000 series).